Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude2,170m/7,120ft

-In the morning we start our trek descending along with stone steps and crossing a bridge above Chhomrong Khola.
+After having breakfast in the morning, we start our trek, descending with stone steps and crossing a bridge above Chhomrong Khola.
 Further, we climb uphill to Sinuwa.
-Here, we will enjoy hiking through a beautiful forest to Kuldihar from where we continue an easy downhill walk to Bamboo.
+Here, we will enjoy hiking through a beautiful forest to Kuldihar, where we will continue an easy downhill walk to Bamboo.
+Overnight at Bamboo.

 • AccommodationGuesthouse/Teahouse